Quasiparticle cooling algorithms for quantum many-body state preparation: Quasiparticle cooling protocol

-The SCP is efficient in systems with a sufficiently large quasiparticle gap, as demonstrated in \cite{mi2024stable}.
+The SCP is efficient in systems with a sufficiently large quasiparticle gap and small bandwidth, as demonstrated in \cite{mi2024stable}; in this case the resonance peak of the filter function can be made broad enough to cover the entire quasiparticle band, while only having small weight at negative frequencies, suppressing heating processes.
 However, as the gap is decreased, in particular when a quantum critical point is approached, the heating processes become more important.
 Even in a gapped phase, the suppression of heating is only algebraic in quasiparticle energy, which leads to non-zero quasiparticle density in the steady state.
-Therefore, SCP does not allow to prepare a many-body ground state with high fidelity.
+Therefore, SCP does not allow for high fidelity state preparation in most cases.
+A second disadvantage is the need to tune the auxiliary quasienergy $\pi h$ to overlap with the possibly unknown quasiparticle band.

+Instead of transitions occurring only at the natural resonant frequencies of the auxiliary qubits, transitions that lead to cooling may be engineered by strongly modulating the coupling $f_\tau$ in the time domain.
+In the task of cooling the system toward thermodynamic equilibrium (in particular the ground state), it is natural to consider those functions which satisfy the \emph{detailed balance} condition \cite{lidar2020lecture}:

+where $\beta$ is the inverse temperature of the target equilibrium.
+The detailed balance condition ensures that heating processes are thermally suppressed, with the relative ratio of cooling to heating rates matching that in thermal equilibrium.
+Note that the SCP explicitly violates this condition, and thus drives the system into a non-equilibrium state with small quasiparticle density.

+In order to construct a filter function which satisfies the detailed balance condition, we start by observing that the `Fermi' function, $1+\tanh(\epsilon\beta/4)$, satisfies Eq.~(\ref{eq:detailedbalance}).
+However, the filter function must satisfy periodicity in the quasienergy argument, and so a correct choice is given by the $2\pi$-periodic `symmetrised' Fermi function

+where $A$ is a normalisation constant, and the function is symmetric about $\epsilon = \pi/2$.
+For $|\epsilon| \ll \pi$, this function looks like the Fermi function with `thermal' broadening $\beta$, and satisfies the detailed balance condition.
+By decomposing Eq.~(\ref{eq:symmFermi}) as a Fourier series (see Appendix \ref{app:MCP}), we are led to the following coupling time-dependence:

 \begin{textframe}{}